groonga/groonga/doc/source/reference/functions/geo_distance.rst

 ``point2``
 """"""""""

-It specifies the end point that you want to calculate the value of distance between two points.
+Specifies the end point that
+you want to calculate the value of distance between two points.

 You can specify the value of GeoPoint type or